intelygenz/the-real-devops-challenge/README.md

 As a good devops engineer, you know the advantages of running tasks in an automated way.
 There are some cicd systems that can be used to make it happen.
 Choose one, travis-ci, gitlab-ci, circleci... whatever you want.
 Give us a successful pipeline.

+#### Solution:
+I have decided to use gitlab-ci as CI Software.

+The pipeline consists in 3 main states:
+* Testing job: Tests are triggered.
+*	Docker image Build job: The docker image is created and pushed to DockerHub.
+*	Deployment job: Deployment of the new change in Kubernetes.

+In this case, the pipeline does Continuos Integration and Continuos Deployment, if in any case we would like to control the deployment and do Continuos Delivery, the last job should be changed to be triggered manually.

 ### Challenge 3.
 Dockerize the APP

 ![DockerPython](./assets/docker.python.png)

 What about containers?
 As this moment *(2018)*, containers are a standard in order to deploy applications *(cloud or in on-premise systems)*.
 So the challenge is to build the smaller image you can.
 Write a good Dockerfile :)

+#### Solution:
+* .dockerignore file added in order to include in the docker image only the needed files in the docker build process.
+* Dockerfile added. python:3.8-alpine docker image selected as docker base since it a lightweight and secure docker image.

 ### Challenge 4.
 Dockerize the database